-Note: Emergency admissions that do not appear to meet InterQual criteria are reviewed by a Medical Director, and coverage or payment may be denied if guidelines are not met.
+Note: Emergency admissions that do not appear to meet our criteria are reviewed by a Medical Director, and coverage or payment may be denied if guidelines are not met.

-- Centers for Medicare & Medicaid Services (CMS) guidelines.
-CMS adopts and publishes a set of guidelines for coverage of services by Medicare (for Medicare Advantage HMO Members). - AmeriHealth medical policies.
+- AmeriHealth medical policies.
 AmeriHealth internally develops a set of policies that document the coverage and conditions for certain medical/surgical procedures and ancillary services that are considered Medically Necessary.
 AmeriHealth medical policies may be applied for Covered Services including, but not limited to, the following: - durable medical equipment (DME) - Skilled Nursing Facility (SNF) - infusion therapy - nonemergency ambulance transports - review of potential cosmetic procedures and obesity surgery - review of potential experimental or investigational services - Non-certification decisions.
 The criteria used to make non-certification decisions are stated in the letters to the Members and Providers, along with instructions on how to request specific guidelines.
-Providers may request the specific guidelines or criteria used to make specific utilization management determinations by faxing a request to 215-761-9529 or submitting a request to:
+Providers may request the specific guidelines or criteria used to make specific utilization management determinations by faxing a request to 215-761-9539 or by submitting a request to: